Margin Disclosure Statement

 Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC (hereinafter collectively referred to as “Wells Fargo Advisors” or “WFA”) are furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
 Before trading stocks in a margin account, you should carefully review the margin agreement provided by WFA.
 Please consult your Financial Advisor regarding any questions or concerns you may have with your margin accounts.

 When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price through WFA.
 If you choose to borrow funds from WFA, you will open a WFA margin account.
 The securities purchased are the collateral for the loan to you.
 If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, WFA can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with WFA, in order to maintain the required equity in the account.
+Irrespective of the margin value of collateral in your margin account, your total margin debt shall not at any time exceed $50,000,000 (or such higher amount as we may offer in our sole discretion and based on additional financial information provided by you, as periodically requested by us).

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following: